RubyLearning/blog/content/post/2015/04/learn-ruby-the-hard-way-a-book-review.md

 call, a “Pattern Book”.
 Due to this, it is actually a bit more difficult to review.

+This book is patterned from his prior “Learn The Hard Way” books, and follows along with the theme, which is helpful.
+I will be reading more of his books, as once you now the format of one, you can know what to expect from the others.

-It is an instructional book, it is teaching you the “hard way”, because you really need to follow along, it builds up from the basics and gets you to a good place to continue to learn from.
+As an instructional book, it is teaching you the “hard way”, because you really need to follow along, it builds up from the basics and gets you to a good place to continue to learn from.
 And it covers a lot.

-But it also has a lot of areas to review because of this, a lot of little technical things.
-And I went through every exercise.
+It also has a lot of areas to review because of this, a lot of little technical things.
+I went through every exercise, and am now going through every exercise with someone new to programming.
+I believe that the pace is good for a new programmer.

-One of the things that I got an impression of is that he wrote this while being immersed in another language.
+I get an impression of is that the author wrote this while being immersed in another language.
 There are hints of it throughout.
 One problem area, which is not going to be a show stopper, but a problem area nonetheless, is his explanation about the triple equals in Ruby.
 There is no such thing, but he uses it from the time he introduces it and through the book.
-It is little things like this that can shake a new student in the language, if they even spot it.
+It is little things like this that can confuse a new programmer in the language, if they even spot it.
 If they spot it, they start to wonder what else is not right.
 It can be a pretty large distraction.

-This book is patterned from his prior “Learn The Hard Way” books, and follows along with the theme, which is helpful.
-I will be reading more of his books, as once you now the format of one, you can know what to expect from the others.
-The pace is good for a beginner programmer, and I am going through this with my son who is starting to learn to program.

 There are other areas that are difficult though, where he references things that are not used, but addresses them in the “Questions” section.

-There are things that are initially overlooked, using string interpolation early on (Exercise 2) but not explaining what it does.
+There are things that are initially overlooked.
+For example, using string interpolation early on (Exercise 2) but not explaining what it does.
 Why does the math happen in `"3 + 2 #{3 + 2}"` inside the brackets?
 Sometimes we do ignore things when instructing but I felt it was fitting to explain at least briefly what is happening.
-But I think that is a little too magical, yet a simple concept, and could have been at least addressed.
+I think that is a little too magical to let it be seen, yet let it not be addressed there.
+That is, for a new programmer.
+An experienced one will likely be familiar enough to know.

 There are places were we are told that an error will happen if we do something, yet doing so does not raise an error.
 This can be very time consuming for